 2. White wine.
 When my parents visited Spain from New Zealand, my father fell head over heels for Spanish whites.
 Look to the north-west of the country for fresh, fascinating white wines that are really making their mark internationally.

 3. Cava.
 Made the same way as champagne, but so much cheaper!
 Spanish sparkling wine – aka cava – is totally undervalued.
 Too often consumers outside Spain opt for prosecco (which is fine, but it’s not made using the traditional champagne method).
 It’s time to pop open the cava people!

 4. Sherry.
 Only a very small slice of sherry is sweet!
 Most of the stuff we drink is dry, complex and… very cheap (Do you see a trend here?
 Spanish wine is a steal!).

 5. Red wine.
 The two most famous regions for reds are Rioja and Ribera del Duero.
 And don’t get me wrong – both regions make amazing wines.
 But I always try and remind people that there are 69 wine regions in Spain…. so head to a great wine bar and try reds from Catalonia, from Andalusia, from Galicia, from….
 Get exploring!

 Anyway, I hope you enjoy the video.
 And if you do, please give it a thumbs up.
-And subscribe to my YouTube channel if you’d like to see more of my videos about Spain (click this link to subscribe: http://bit.ly/2jYy7L2) Got any questions – ask them below or below the video in YouTube itself.
+And subscribe to my YouTube channel for similar videos about how to explore and experience Spain like a local!
+Got any questions – ask them below or below the video in YouTube itself.
 Salud!